halgandd/odoo-inkia-box/create_image_rpi/README.md

     * ./docker_save_images.sh

-To execute some cmd on image before real boot, edit the ./init_static_hypriot.sh For example,

-    apt-get update
-will same time.

-To configure the raspeberry initialization, file the teclib_userdata.yml You can set users and files to create on startup.
+To configure the raspeberry initialization, file the teclib_userdata.yml You can set users and files to create on startup. docker-compose files are set in teclib_userdata.yml

 ./sudo ./fast_hypriot_image.sh

-    ./sudo ./fast_hypriot_image_static.sh
+Then flash the hypriot_teclib.img image on SD card.

 # A fastest script (dev in progress)

     ./sudo ./fast_hypriot_image_static.sh
     ./sudo ./fast_hypriot_image_static.sh -n -e

+To execute some cmd on image before real boot, edit the ./init_static_hypriot.sh For example,

+    apt-get update
+will save time.

 # After first boot